DigiChic/FOOD-PRICE-ANALYSIS-FOR-NIGERIA-/README.md

 ## Data sources

-[You can click the link to the data here](https://data.humdata.org/dataset/wfp-food-prices-for-nigeria) and it is updated every month.
+The data used is a collation of a series of data by the [World Food Program](https://www.wfp.org/) and it is updated every month

+[To get a direct link, click here](https://data.humdata.org/dataset/wfp-food-prices-for-nigeria).
 Note that the downloaded series for the month of March was used here

 ## Tools for analysis